nf-core/website/markdown/events/2021/bytesize-15-pipeline-first-release.md

 This week, Alexander Peltzer ([@apeltzer](http://github.com/apeltzer/)) will present: _**Pipeline first release.**_

+This will cover:

+* Which steps are required to release a pipeline on nf-core
+* How to make a first release of a pipeline

 The talk will be presented on Zoom and live-streamed on YouTube.